 The fans want to see horrible injuries.

-They want to see the big it.
+They want to see the big hits.

-So the the players and the fans are the two primary groups who are not upset about anything.
+So the players and the fans are the two primary groups who are not upset about anything.

-The retired players, the media, and the commissioner's office are saying we've got a big problem here.
+The retired players, the media and the commissioner's office are saying, we've got a big problem here.

 And he can see what's happening.